 What can I do to keep my dog healthy?

-Avoid unnecessary contact with other dogs.
-We usually encourage dogs to have a healthy social life, but for now, the risks and benefits need to be weighed carefully.
+If your dog has regular contact with other dogs, make sure to get them vaccinated for both strands of influenza, as well as for Bordetella.
+We usually encourage dogs to have a healthy social life, and we can help you weigh the risks and benefits to decide what's safest for your pet.
 If you're not sure whether your dog is at risk, please call and our veterinarians will be happy to discuss it with you!

 What are the signs of Canine Influenza Virus?

 Like in humans, true influenza is primarily a respiratory disease.
 Dogs typically start out with a cough and mild to moderate fever.
 This can progress to pneumonia more easily that some other respiratory diseases.
 Antibiotics do not work against flu viruses, but if there is a secondary bacterial pneumonia it's important your dog gets on an antibiotic promptly.

 Can people catch CIV?

 So far, there has not even been any suspicion of people catching Canine Influenza Virus.
 There were some reports of cats catching it in Asia, but if this happens with the current strain it is extremely rare.